orangejuiceplz/smartCalc/README.md

 ## Getting setup with the calculator:

-In the build folder, if you're using VS17, just build the Release x64 solution.
-If not, use CMAKE.
+In the folder, if you're using VS17, just build the Release x64 solution.
+You actually need

 Steps:

 Clone the repository
-Go into the build folder
 Double click SmartCalculator.sln (MUST HAVE VS17 (2022) INSTALLED)
 On the dropdown, click "Release".
 Make sure the Arch is set to x64.